RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 In order to create healthy habits, we need to understand what our procratination habits are and rewire them.
 We can do this by breaking down the components a habit is comprised of:

-1. Cue := triggers an event
+#### Cue := triggers an event

 A cue could be in any of the following:

-  - location/surroundings (in your room, look something up on the web, etc.)
+  Location/surroundings (in your room, look something up on the web, etc.)

-  - time of day (getting home from work/school, just waking up, etc.)
+  Time of day (getting home from work/school, just waking up, etc.)

-  - how you feel (tired, hungry, etc.)
+  Feeling (tired, hungry, etc.)

 Try identifing your personal procrastination cues.

-2. Routine := a sequence of actions taken when a cue is received.
+#### Routine := a sequence of actions taken when a cue is received.

   Once you discover a procrastination cue, plan to rewire old habits by doing something productive in response to the cue.

-3. Reward := the reward system in your brain is activated when finished the routine
+#### Reward := the reward system in your brain is activated when finished the routine

   If you succeed at rewiring a procrastination cue, give yourself a reward after you finish the task.
 It can be as simple as a feeling of pride, making it a personal game, or anything you want (within reason).

-4. Belief := A set of principles that help us understand our situation.
+#### Belief := A set of principles that help us understand our situation.
 There must be a change in your belief to change your habit.

   Believe you can do it.
 Don't give up if at first you don't succeed.